RhetTbull/autofile/README.md

 {created}   File creation date/time
 {modified}  File modification date/time
 {accessed}  File last accessed date/time
+{today}     The current date/time (as of when {today} is first evaluated) {now}       The current date/time (evaluated at the time the template is
+            processed)

 Date/time fields may be formatted using "dot notation" attributes which are
 appended to the field name following a . (period).
 For example, {created.month}
 resolves to the month name of the file's creation date in the user's locale,
 e.g. December.

+The {today} and {now} fields resolve to the current date/time with one key
+distinction between them: {today} is the current date/time as of when {today}
+is first evaluated and will remain unchanged for every file processed; {now} is the current date/time at the time each template is processed and will change
+with every file processed.

 The following attributes are available: